Wyoming Mesothelioma Lawyer

 The W.R.
 Grace mine in Libby, Montana, produced vast quantities of asbestos-laced vermiculite until 1990.
 The mine ceased operations when asbestos was discovered.

 Thousands of workers and area residents were already affected.
-People who worked in facilities around the country that processed the Libby vermiculite were also affected.
-This includes at least two locations in Wyoming.
+People who worked in facilities around the country that processed the Libby vermiculite were also affected, including at least two locations in Wyoming.

 The two facilities known to have received shipments of vermiculite from Libby are the Big Horn Gypsum Company in Cody and the Georgia-Pacific/Bestwall Gypsum Division in Lovell and Himes.

 Workers at these facilities could have come into contact with asbestos.
-Also at risk were those living in the area and families of workers who may have brought asbestos fibers home on their clothing.
+Those living in the area and families of workers who may have brought asbestos fibers home on their clothing were also at risk.

 Other Sites in Wyoming with Asbestos